MridulAhluwalia/pypi-strawhat/README.md

 # pypi-strawhat
 My own python module with useful functions

-# StrawHat module contains wrapper for aws boto3
+## strawhat module contains wrapper for aws boto3

 This module makes interacting with aws services quite simple.
 It is built on top of AWS' boto3 module

 ## Key Features

-> - Module has inbuit handling of `LastEvaluatedKey` while calling scan and query operations
+> - Module has in built handling of `LastEvaluatedKey` while calling scan and query operations
 > - Module will convert `float` to `Decimal` while calling put and update operations
 > - Module will convert `Decimal` to `float` while calling scan and query operations